ouch-org/ouch/README.md

 # Features

 1. Easy to use.
-2. Automatic format detection.
+2. Infers expression formats automatically.
-3. Same syntax, various formats.
+3. Uses the same usage syntax for all supported formats.
-4. Encoding and decoding streams, it's fast.
+4. Achieves great performance through encoding and decoding streams.
 5. No runtime dependencies (for _Linux x86_64_).
 6. Listing archive contents with tree formatting (in next release!).